 Shareholders, holding shares in dematerialised form, should address their queries such as a change in bank account details, address, nomination etc., to their respective Depository Participants (DPs).

 Queries relating to the Annual Report may be addressed to:

 The Company Secretary, Thermax Limited, Thermax House, 14, Mumbai-Pune Road, Wakdewadi, Pune - 411 003.
-Email: cservice@thermaxglobal.com
+Email: cservice@thermaxglobal.com a) Related Party Transactions

 7. Other Disclosures